 The SimplyCash Business Card from American Express OPEN is quite like Chase’s Ink Plus Business card but with reduced potential for rewards.

-Cash back that you get from this card on usual business expenses is plenty but the limit is lower, compared to the Ink Plus Business card.
-The other difference is that this card doesn’t entitle you to worthwhile travel benefits as available with the Ink Plus Business card.
+Cash back that you get from this card on general business expenses is nice but the limit is lower, compared to the Ink Plus Business card.
+The other difference is that this card doesn’t entitle you to travel benefits as available with the Ink Plus Business card.

 However, no annual fee is charged.